synacktiv/bbs/README.md

 The built-in configuration mode for routing is through the configuration file.
 It associates addresses with chain names.
 The file must contain a map of routing tables.
 Map keys are chosen freely but must match the ones used in the `servers` section.
-Each routing table contains a `default` representing the default route and a `blocks` key which is an array of rule blocks.
+Each routing table contains a `default` key representing the default route and a `blocks` key which is an array of rule blocks.
 Each rule block contains a `comment`, a set of `rules`, and an associated chain name.
 Rules are evaluated: given an address in the `host:port` format, they can